Abreham/program-scheduler/README.md

 ======
 Eclipse Java project

-Import the project as a Java Project, run tests as a java-application.
+Import project as a Java Project -> run tests as a java-application.

 Domain
 ======